Playing the social media game: how publishers can learn and benefit from social

 Tim Pearson at the social-first LADbible Group said they prioritize 2 metrics:

-> Views & (breadth & depth): This helps them quickly understand how their audience is responding to a content
+> Views & engagement (breadth & depth): This helps them quickly understand how their audience is responding to a content

 > Their goal with social: follow rather than fight where the audience is - engage with these users where they are, build a community and then create additional value on-site to encourage them to partake in value exchanges